Ciao, welcome back to my blog!

 -purple like beetroots, red cabbage or red onions.

-I also add some of my favourite fruits from time to time to make thing more interesting, such as pomegranate, mangoes, cantaloupe, watermelon, strawberries, blueberries and much more!
+I also add some of my favourite fruits from time to time to make things more interesting, such as pomegranate, mangoes, cantaloupe, watermelon, strawberries, blueberries and much more!

-3)Add as much fresh herbs as you like
+3)Add as many fresh herbs as you like

-Parsley, basil, lovage, chives, mint and so on will add an extra twist to your salad making it unique and super tasty without adding too much salt.
+Parsley, basil, lovage, chives, mint and so on will add an extra flavour.
+You will obtain super tasty salads without adding too much salt.

-To be filling and satisfying, and therefore a balanced full meal, you will add both cabs and protein that will give you all the energy you need.
+To be filling and satisfying, and therefore a balanced full meal, you will add both carbs and protein that will give you all the energy you need.

-It will also diversify the textures of your salad making it super tasty and appetising.
+It will also diversify the textures of your fresh salads making them super appetising.

 Carbs options (chose one): quinoa, couscous, pasta, rice, farro, boiled potatoes.